c0c0n3/odoo.box/nix/pkgs/db-init/docs.md

   var set to connect to Postgres PgAdmin DB over Unix sockets;
 - have `psql` and `pgadmin4-setup` (from the `pgadmin4` Nix package) in their path;
-- run the script as the PgAdmin user.
+- run the script as a systemd service under the PgAdmin user.

 Notice the URI to set in `CONFIG_DATABASE_URI` should have the format `postgresql:///<pgadmin-db-name>`.
 If the PgAdmin username